MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-different-screen-sizes-tablet-and-phone.md

  ![Various sizes of screens](media/screen_sizes.PNG)

 ## Form Factor Considerations
- Users can scroll the content area of the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] on a tablet to access all data for a given page.
-However, some elements of the screen, for example, the app bar cannot be scrolled.
-The app bar is the blue area of [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] and it is designed to provide easy access to important information and tasks that the user should not lose sight of when scrolling.
-The static elements will display only as much data as they can reasonably fit on the screen.
-Developers should design to make sure that the important static elements are displayed first so that these will be shown even on the smallest, available devices.
+ Users can scroll both the navigation and the content area of the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] on a tablet to access all data for a given page.
+However, it is recommended that the scrolling in the navigation bar is minimal.
+The navigation bar is the lef-hand side area of [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] and it is designed to provide easy access to important information and tasks that the user should not lose sight of when scrolling on the content area. <!-- The static elements will display only as much data as they can reasonably fit on the screen.
+Developers should design to make sure that the important static elements are displayed first so that these will be shown even on the smallest, available devices.  -->

- On phones there is no app bar, and the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] displays only one part at a time on the Role Center.
-On the Home page, the Activity tiles are always displayed first, and you navigate through the top menu to explore the content area.
+ On phones the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] displays only one part at a time on the Role Center.
+On the Home page, the Activity tiles are always displayed first, and you navigate through the bottom menu to explore the content area.

 ### Guidance for Page Element Types on Smallest Tablet Devices
- The following table provides a list of non-scrollable elements in the page content or the app bar.
+ The following table provides a list of elements that fit in the page content or the app bar without the need of scrolling.

 |Page Type|Displays on smallest tablet device|
 |---------------|----------------------------------------|